confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-getting-started/README.md

 ## **Objective**

-In this workshop, you will learn how to apply a simple microservices use case to set your *data in motion* with Confluent Cloud.
+In this workshop, you will learn how to set your *data in motion* with Confluent Cloud.

 First, you will learn the basics of configuring a Confluent Cloud cluster, streaming data to a topic created through the Cloud UI and the CCloud CLI, and then consume the data.
 On that note, you will download and use the Cloud CLI as an alternative method to creating and managing Confluent Cloud clusters outside of the Confluent Cloud UI.

-Microservices can be both producers and consumers.
 You will be creating the **Datagen Source Connector** to stream mock data to topics called `users` and `pageviews`.
-For the purpose of this workshop, the datagen connector can be thought of as any one of your microservices.
+For the purpose of this workshop, the datagen connector can be thought of as any one of your services that produce data.
 You can view the data flowing into Confluent in real-time.
 You will also explore using Nodejs to consume these messages.

-Once you have data from microservices' flowing into Confluent, you will then create a ksqlDB application to query against the topics you created. **ksqlDB** enables you to build real-time event streaming applications on top of Confluent Cloud.
+Once you have data flowing into Confluent, you will then create a ksqlDB application to query against the topics you created. **ksqlDB** enables you to build real-time event streaming applications on top of Confluent Cloud.
 You no longer need to spend time on coding complex applications.
 You can unlock use cases for streaming ETL, monitoring and analytics, anomaly detection, and data discovery and enrichment (just to name a few), all by using simple SQL statements.

 ***